The Plains Indians – Surviving With the Buffalo

 Buffalo on the Great Plains

 Before horses were introduced, hunting was far more difficult.
 Sometimes the hunters would surround the buffalo and try to herd them off cliffs or into places where they could be more easily killed.
-Another method was to drive them into a corral or into a v-shaped funnel made of fallen trees and rocks, where they could be killed.
-Sometimes the animals could be lured by a hunter covering himself with a buffalo skin and imitating the call of the animals.
-At this time, the Plains Indians hunted with spears, bows and arrows, and various forms of clubs.
+Another method was to drive them into a corral or a v-shaped funnel made of fallen trees and rocks, where they could be killed.
+Sometimes the animals could be lured by a hunter covering himself with buffalo skin and imitating the call of the animals.
+At this time, the Plains Indians hunted with spears, bows and arrows, and various clubs.

 The first European to encounter the Plains Indians was Spanish explorer Francisco Vasquez de Coronado in 1541.
 While looking for the wealth of Quivira, the expedition came across the Querecho tribe, later called the Apache, in the Texas panhandle.
-According to the Spaniards, the Querechos lived “in tents made of the tanned skins of the cows (buffaloes) and traveled near the cows killing them for food.
+According to the Spaniards, the Querechos lived “in tents made of the tanned skins of the cows (buffaloes) and traveled near them, killing them for food.
 They travel like the Arabs, with their tents and troops of dogs loaded with poles.”
 At this time, the Plains Indians traveled on foot, not yet having obtained horses.

 Sioux Indians on horseback,

-Sioux Indians on horseback, by Heyn, 1899
+Sioux Indians on Horseback, by Heyn, 1899

 The real beginning of the horse culture of the Plains Indians began after the Pueblo Revolt in 1680 when the Pueblo tribes expelled the Spanish from New Mexico and captured thousands of horses and other livestock.
-The distribution of horses proceeded slowly northward to the Great Plains, as tribes caught and trained wild horses, stole them from white settlers and enemy tribes, and began to breed their own horses.
+The distribution of horses proceeded slowly northward to the Great Plains, as tribes caught and trained wild horses, stole them from white settlers and enemy tribes, and began to breed their horses.

-Along with horses, guns were also introduced by the Spaniards, which also simplified the lives of the Plains Indians, though they continued to use bows and arrows, because guns took too long to reload and were heavy.
+Along with horses, guns were also introduced by the Spaniards, which also simplified the lives of the Plains Indians, though they continued to use bows and arrows because guns took too long to reload and were heavy.

 Surrounding the buffalo herd